 Perhaps most significant is senior management’s willingness to listen to our suggestions and discuss issues openly.
 We’ve been engaging with the company for many years, having met them more than 50 times since the early 2000s, and have been a shareholder for at least a decade.
 Some of the suggestions we’ve made include reducing their related party transactions, improving data disclosure, setting firm ESG targets, and increasing the diversity of its employees and managers to include more women in the workforce.
 They have made some improvements but more needs to be done.

-ENN seems well aware of the need to transform their business, as natural gas use may peak in the next 15 or so years.
+The company seems well aware of the need to transform their business, as natural gas use may peak in the next 15 or so years.
 Given our long investment horizon, we also need to pay attention to what happens beyond this.
-The company recently published a multi-faceted plan that can be broadly categorised into defensive and offensive measures — in other words, reducing their own emissions and other waste, and providing customers with low-carbon solutions to become more environmentally-friendly and compliant with tightening global and local regulations.
+The company recently published a multi-faceted plan thatccan be broadly categorised into defensive and offensive measures — in other words, reducing their own emissions and other waste, and providing customers with low-carbon solutions to become more environmentally-friendly and compliant with tightening global and local regulations.

 Some of the measurable goals they have announced include reducing combined Scope 1 and 2 greenhouse gas emissions, lowering the methane from natural gas production, and switching their transportation fleet to only use clean fuel vehicles.
-Certain tools ENN employs such as software for efficient routing of their deliveries and alerts for methane leakages in their pipelines can also become revenue-generating offerings.
+Certain tools they employ such as software for efficient routing of their deliveries and alerts for methane leakages in their pipelines can also become revenue-generating offerings.

 Reducing emissions in our investment portfolios